 Can Daddy Long Legs Cause a Home Damage?

 If you have excessive amounts of moisture or leaky pipes around a home, cellar, or other structure, it will be an attractant to daddy longlegs.
 However, harvestmen do not create homes with any damage.
-They might cause homeowners to be frightened by their numbers, yet they by no means are dangerous or harmful.
+They might frighten homeowners by their numbers, yet they by no means are dangerous or harmful.

 What is a Crane Fly?